Errors

 - `type` groups the error into a broad category such as authentication, validation, conflict, or not found.

-- `code` identifies the exact problem in a way your integration can branch on.
+- `code` identifies the exact problem so your integration can choose the correct branch.

-- `message` explains the problem in plain language for logs, dashboards, and humans troubleshooting the request.
+- `message` explains the problem in plain language for logs, dashboards, and people troubleshooting the request.

 - A successful response uses `data`; an unsuccessful response uses `error`.
-Handle those paths separately.
+Handle those response paths separately.

 **Validation Error Response**